Zero entropy automorphisms of compact K\"ahler manifolds and dynamical filtrations: Introduction

-{\bf Acknowledgments.} The authors are supported by NUS AcRF Tier 1 Grant R-146-000-248-114 from the National University of Singapore (NUS); the World Premier International Research centre Initiative (WPI), MEXT, Japan; a JSPS Grant-in-Aid (A) 20H00111 and an NCTS Scholar Program; and an ARF of NUS, respectively.
-We would like to thank Fei Hu and Jun-Muk Hwang for helpful discussions, KIAS, National Center for Theoretical Sciences (NCTS) in Taipei, NUS and the University of Tokyo for the hospitality and support during the preparation of this paper.
+The authors are supported by NUS and MOE grants R-146-000-248-114 and MOE-T2EP20120-0010; Taiwan Ministry of Education Yushan Young Scholar Fellowship (NTU-110VV006), and Taiwan Ministry of Science and Technology (110-2628-M-002-006-); a JSPS Grant-in-Aid (A) 20H00111 and an NCTS Scholar Program; and an ARF of NUS, respectively.
+We would like to thank Fei Hu and Jun-Muk Hwang for helpful discussions; Serge Cantat for various comments and for bringing the references~\cite{CantatXie, EpsteinThurston} to our attention; the referees for very detailed and constructive suggestions; and KIAS, National Center for Theoretical Sciences (NCTS) in Taipei, NUS and the University of Tokyo for the hospitality and support during the preparation of this paper.